nattapatb/MathExpress/README.md

 There are three levels of verbosity: `superbrief`, `brief`, `verbose`.
 In general `brief` is recommended.

-Filename should consist of several lines of LaTeX mathematical expression.
-Any Non-LaTeX term will not be processed.
+Filename should consist of several lines of LaTeX mathematical expressions.
+Any Non-LaTeX term will be left unprocessed.

 ## Example